 The result is a disaster for Cameron, who will surely now be forced out.
 A replacement has been lined up – he’s a very nice chap and very sensible.
 Cameron is likely to announce that he wants to spend more time with his family.
 They are welcome to him, no offense.

-Posted by Michael Shrimpton on May 3, 2013, With 3830 Reads Filed under Of Interest.
+Posted by Michael Shrimpton on May 3, 2013, With 3834 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.